MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ATPProtectionPolicyRule.md

 ```

 ### -SafeLinksPolicy
-The SafeLinksPolicy cmdlet specifies the existing Safe Links policy that's part of the preset security policy.
+The SafeLinksPolicy parameter specifies the existing Safe Links policy that's associated with the preset security policy.

 If you ever turned on the preset security policy in the Microsoft 365 Defender portal, the name of the Safe Attachments policy will be one of the following values:

 - Standard Preset Security Policy\<13-digit number\>.
 For example, `Standard Preset Security Policy1622650008534`.
 - Strict Preset Security Policy\<13-digit number\>.
 For example, `Strict Preset Security Policy1642034873192`.

-You can find the name of the policy that's used by the Standard or Strict preset security policies running the command: `Get-SafeLinksPolicy | Format-Table Name,RecommendedPolicyType` and looking for policies where the RecommendedPolicyType property value is Standard or Strict.
+You can find the Safe Links policy that's used by the Standard or Strict preset security policies by running the following commands: `Get-SafeLinksPolicy | Where-Object -Property RecommendedPolicyType -eq -Value "Standard"` or `Get-SafeLinksPolicy | Where-Object -Property RecommendedPolicyType -eq -Value "Strict"`.

 ```yaml
 Type: SafeLinksPolicyIdParameter